Stake Persistence with Kiln, enterprise-grade staking

 What is staking?

-In a Proof-of-Stake blockchain, Staking consists of locking native tokens to earn the right to secure a chain, and earn a yield while doing so.
+In a Proof-of-Stake blockchain, Staking consists of locking native tokens to earn the right to secure a chain, and to be rewarded while doing so.
 It has overtaken mining as the primary way to secure blockchains.

 By locking a protocol’s native tokens (ie XPRT) to give “validators” the right to secure a chain.
 Validators propose new blocks or attest other validators’ blocks, gaining rewards for doing so.